magento/merchdocs/src/marketing/prex-type-convpurchase.md

 ---
-title: Conversion rate (purchase)
+title: Conversion (view to purchase)
 tag: product-recommendations
 ee_only: true
 ---

-The _Conversion rate (purchase)_ recommendation type recommends products with the highest purchase conversion rate.
+The _Conversion (view to purchase)_ recommendation type recommends products with the highest purchase conversion rate.

 ## How it works

-The _Conversion rate (purchase)_ recommendation type calculates the proportion of sessions with a product view that register a subsequent purchase event for the same SKU in the last seven days.
+The _Conversion (view to purchase)_ recommendation type calculates the proportion of sessions with a product view that register a subsequent purchase event for the same SKU in the last seven days.
 Simply put, out of all the shopper sessions that viewed the product, what percentage purchased the product?

 ### Where used